 In lieu of miners, Libra will have “validator” nodes, and consensus will be established by an internally developed protocol rather than by a proof-of-work or proof-of-stake type consensus mechanism used by fully decentralized blockchains like Bitcoin and Ethereum.
 (Source: in Bitcoin investieren)

 The Libra blockchain, in fact, will be permissioned, at least initially, and the right to run a node on the network will run you at least $10 million.
-If you will like to start just now investing in cryptocurrencies, this article named did you miss out investing in TBC? has a lot of information you may want to read.
+If you will like to start just now investing in cryptocurrencies, this article named fx trading by VT markets, it has a lot of information you may want to read.

 With no mining as an incentive, node operators will be rewarded by being granted separate, registered Libra Investment Tokens, which will appreciate in value based on earnings from the reserve.

 Not exactly how Satoshi drew it up.

 There are legitimate reasons to design the system that way.
 Mining is a slow, resource-intensive process that constrains through-put on other blockchains and undermines their scalability.
 Any system meant to operate at Facebook scale will need to be faster and more scalable than even Ethereum and other blockchain 2.0 protocols, which are some of the known crypto currencies now a days, and others building on solana which you can also find online.

 Pegging Libra coins to a reserve of fiat-based assets will enhance price stability and discourage speculation, while assuring users that they will easily be able to convert their coins to fiat.